 Serve this dip as part of a large Greek Meze Platter.

 Most feta dips are pretty easy to put together.
+Like my fried feta dip!
 We Greeks like to keep it simple.
 Because the ingredients are minimal it is important that you use THE BEST ingredients you can find.

 Step 1: Choose A Good Feta Cheese

 I've tried good feta and I've tried GREAT feta.
 There is a difference.
 To choose the best feta cheese, find one that is soaking in a brine (salty water).

 The brine helps prolong its shelf-life but most importantly keeps the cheese MOIST.
 Dry feta is just not as appealing to me.

 So try to find a nice chunk soaking in brine.
 Better yet, if the feta cheese was made in Greece, you know it will be good.

 If you love feta cheese and have extra, consider making my shrimp saganaki!